Foreign Assets Schedule in Income tax return

 Time period to look into for reporting this schedule:

-For the purpose reporting Foreign Assets schedule the period to look into for consideration is as follows:
+For the purpose reporting Foreign Assets schedule the reporting period is now the calendar year ending on December 31st.

 Failure to disclose foreign assets and income can lead to significant penalties.
 The Black Money (Undisclosed Foreign Income and Assets) and Imposition of Tax Act, 2015, imposes a penalty of Rs 10 Lakh for non-compliance.
 Avoiding this penalty is crucial for all taxpayers.